banveet-johal/HealthTrackr/README.md

 Login Page & User Profile → Personal data is recorded and saved for each user.
 Such personal data includes: weight, height, age, and gender.
 If the user's goal is to lose weight, they would be able to keep track of their progress.

-Todo List → Users can add and keep track of their daily goals and reminders.